RaeXp917/Windows_No_Bloatware/README.md

     NoDevtoolsWarning: Removes useless screen clutter.
     NoBlockedMessages: Fewer items to render.

-APP SETTINGS:
+Hardware Acceleration:

-    Hardware Acceleration: ON.
-Keeps CPU usage low.
+ON — lowers CPU usage
+OFF — higher CPU usage, but can fix GPU issues

-and lastly use Discord official themes (for performance)
+And lastly, use official themes in Discord for better performance

 ---